caisr-hh/handson_mlflow_optuna/README.md

 our baseline.
 Look at the TODO's in the run_project function in main.py.
 Try running a single training session with the plotting on before disabling it for future runs.

-As an Initial step try running the code as is

 Check for TODO's in the files main.py and demo/loggers.py.

 ## Steps: